Debbie Hecht: MY STORY

 - Wrote the by-laws and was the founder of the Kona Community Tennis Association in Kona.

-- Helped to write the by-laws for the West Hawaii Unitarian Universalists and is a founding member.
+- Collaborated to write the by-laws for the West Hawaii Unitarian Universalists and is a founding member.

 - I was then elected chair of the Steering Committee for the San Diego Chapter of the Sierra Club and served for 2 years from February of 2014 to January of 2016 to take over when the chapter was suspended.

-- I resigned after 2 years in frustration over lack of priorities, decisions on employees and budgets.
+- I resigned after 2 years in frustration over lack of priorities, lack of support from National, decisions on employees and budgets.

-- Directed the effort at the Unitarian Universalists Fellowship of San Dieguito to convert to an all-solar campus and wrote the Kitchen Guidelines to eliminate waste and reduce recycling.
+- Directed the effort at the Unitarian Universalists Fellowship of San Dieguito, Solana Beach to convert to an all-solar campus and wrote the Kitchen Guidelines to eliminate waste and reduce recycling.

 - Appointed to the Sustainability Advisory Board for Del Mar working on water sustainability, recycling and transportation.

-- Working with neighbors to protect Scripps Bluff Preserve near Dog Beach in Del Mar, CA.
+- Worked with neighbors to protect Scripps Bluff Preserve near Dog Beach in Del Mar, CA. Measure G was soundly defeated 60% -40% in March of 2020.